 The Geometric Store Layout uses a large number of geometric elements.
 Retailers in the fashion industry like this layout very much.
 It can blend the design of the entire display space, the placement of goods, the irregular and unique corners, and the ceiling can be designed and utilized for artistic expression.

 This kind of layout focuses on the marketing of the environment, which is very suitable for clothing stores.
-The requirements of the designer high, the designer should understand the brand and use various elements to fully express the brand image.
+The requirements of the designer are high, the designer should understand the brand and use various elements to fully express the brand image.

 Mixed Store Layout

 Mixed Store Layout uses a combination of the above various layout elements to create a large retail store layout.
 The flexible layout accommodates a wide variety of products, giving consumers a wide variety of options when purchasing goods.
-At the same time, maintaining such a large layout requires a lot of space and a lot of manpower and resources, which is a major challenge for retailers.
+At the same time, maintaining such a large layout requires a lot of space and a lot of manpower, and resources, which is a major challenge for retailers.

 Free flow store layout

 This layout allows for maximum creativity.
 The fixtures and display are positioned in a certain direction, encouraging consumers to slow down and increase their attention to the product.
 This layout is ideal for boutiques or high-end stores.
-If the storefront space is not a regular space, to be freely arranged will make the store more characteristic to leave a deep impression.
+If the storefront space is not a regular space, being freely arranged will make the store more characteristic to leave a deep impression.